OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/05-reading-a-temp-sensor.md

 <!-- // TODO: spice up this sentence a bit, so dry rn -->

 For this experiment we will be using the TMP36 temperature sensor to perform its sole intended job - measuring temperature.
-We will connect the temperature sensor to an analog pin of the ATmega, and see if we can get a reading.
+To do so, our circuit will connect the temperature sensor to an analog pin of the ATmega, and reference it to `Vcc` and `GND` so we can make sure the data is accurate.

 #### What You'll Need